 The calculated value of L_d was used to determine the strain energy stored in the specimen following the simple beam model, in Eqs.
 1-3, whereas the measured L_d was used to determine the length of the fracture surface, in Eq.
-4. Note here that it is impossible to determine whether the measured L_d refers to a surface that is completely traction free, but the energy dissipated in the measured L_d region is certainly unrecoverable.
-When eCombining the calculated and the measured L_d : allows the fracture energy to be determined.
+4. Note here that it is impossible to determine if the measured L_d refers to a surface that is completely traction free, but the energy dissipated in the measured L_d region is certainly unrecoverable.
+When combining the calculated and the measured L_d , it allows the fracture energy to be determined.

-Since the measured L_d includes the interface fracture that can still take fracture loads whoseith capacity is not elastic, the calculated L_d rather than the measured L_d is used for E{strain} calculation.
+Since the measured L_d includes the interface fracture that can still take fracture loads whose capacity is not elastic, the calculated L_d rather than the measured L_d is used for E{strain} calculation.
 However, in Eq.
-4, the measured L_d is used, since the energy going into opening the interface fracture belongs to the fracture energy, irrespective of whether the crack is no matter the interface can still take load, i.e. fully opened, or not.
+4, the measured L_d is used, since the energy going into opening the interface fracture belongs to the fracture energy, no matter whether the interface can still take load or not.

 Using Eqs.
 1-4. the debonding fracture energy for the specimens is obtained as shown in Fig.11.
-The G_f is a mixed mode fracture energy associated with debonding, and it is found to be in the range from 0.05 - 0.33 N/mm, which is in consistent with the conventional mixed mode fracture energy of concrete.
+The G_f is a mixed mode fracture energy associated with debonding, and is found to be in the range from 0.05 - 0.33 N/mm, which is in consistent with the conventional mixed mode fracture energy of concrete.